carteak004/gmAssignment/README.md

 App.js is the entry point of the app that loads the list view in a safe view that deals with the edges and Status bar in iOS
----
-No specific test cases are written in this assignment for now